-3.15.9 Rear Wing Flap Pullback
+3.15.10 Rear Wing Flap Pullback

-The uppermost aerofoil element lying behind the rear wheel centre line may deflect no more than 7mm horizontally when a 500N load is applied horizontally.
-The load will be applied 900mm above the reference plane at three separate points which lie on the car centre plane and 270mm either side of it.
+The uppermost aerofoil element lying behind the rear wheel centre line RW Flap may deflect no more than 7mm horizontally when a 500N load is applied horizontally.
+The load will be applied in the plane Z=900mm above the reference plane at three separate points which lie on the car centre plane and 270mm either side of it.
 The loads will be applied in a rearward direction using a suitable 25mm wide adaptor which must be supplied by the relevant team.

-3.15.10 Rear Wing Mainplane Trailing Edge
+3.15.11 Rear Wing Mainplane Trailing Edge

-The forward-most aerofoil element lying behind the rear wheel centre line and which lies more than 630mm above the reference plane may deflect no more than 2mm vertically when a 200N load is applied normal to the surface.
+The forward-most aerofoil element of Rear Wing Profiles lying behind the rear wheel centre line and which lies more than 630mm above the reference plane may deflect no more than 2mm vertically when a 200N load is applied normal to the surface.
 The load will be applied in line with the trailing edge of the element at any point across its width.